Bald eagle: Population decline and recovery

 Once a common sight in much of the continent, the bald eagle was severely affected in the mid-20th century by a variety of factors, among them the thinning of egg shells attributed to use of the pesticide DDT.
 Bald eagles, like many birds of prey, were especially affected by DDT due to biomagnification.
 DDT itself was not lethal to the adult bird, but it interfered with their calcium metabolism, making them either sterile or unable to lay healthy eggs; many of their eggs were too brittle to withstand the weight of a brooding adult, making it nearly impossible for them to hatch.
-It is estimated that in the early 18th century the bald eagle population was 300,000–500,000, but by the 1950s there were only 412 nesting pairs in the 48 contiguous states of the US.
+It is estimated that in the early 18th century the bald eagle population was 300,000–500,000, but by the 1950s there were only 412 nesting pairs in the 48 contiguous states of the U.S.

 Other factors in bald eagle population reductions were a widespread loss of suitable habitat, as well as both legal and illegal shooting.
-In 1930 a New York City ornithologist wrote that in the territory of Alaska in the previous 12 years approximately 70,000 bald eagles had been shot.
+In 1930 a New York City ornithologist wrote that in the territory of Alaska in the previous 12 years, approximately 70,000 bald eagles had been shot.
 Many of the hunters killed the bald eagles under the long-held beliefs that bald eagles grabbed young lambs and even children with their talons, yet the birds were innocent of most of these alleged acts of predation (lamb predation is rare, human predation is thought to be non-existent).
 Illegal shooting was described as "the leading cause of direct mortality in both adult and immature bald eagles" by the U.S. Fish and Wildlife Service in 1978.
-Leading causes of death in bald eagles include lead pollution, poisoning, collision with motor vehicles, and power-line electrocution.
-A study published in 2022 in the journal Science found that more than half of adult eagles across 38 US states suffered from lead poisoning.
+Leading causes of death in bald eagles include lead pollution, poisoning, collision with motor vehicles, and power line electrocution.
+A study published in 2022 in the Journal Science found that more than half of adult eagles across 38 U.S. states suffered from lead poisoning.
 The primary cause is when eagles scavenge carcasses of animals shot by hunters.
-These are often tainted with lead shotgun pellets or rifle rounds, ammunition fragments.
+These are often tainted with lead shotgun pellets, rifle rounds, or fishing tackle.

 The species was first protected in the U.S. and Canada by the 1918 Migratory Bird Treaty, later extended to all of North America.
-The Bald and Golden Eagle Protection Act, approved by the U.S. Congress in 1940, protected the bald eagle and the golden eagle, prohibiting commercial trapping and killing of the birds.
+The Bald and Golden Eagle Protection Act, approved by the U.S. Congress in 1940, protected the bald eagle and the golden eagle, prohibiting commercial trapping and killing of the birds as well as collecting their eggs.
 The bald eagle was declared an endangered species in the U.S. in 1967, and amendments to the 1940 act between 1962 and 1972 further restricted commercial uses and increased penalties for violators.
 Perhaps most significant in the species' recovery, in 1972, DDT was banned from usage in the United States due to the fact that it inhibited the reproduction of many birds.
 DDT was completely banned in Canada in 1989, though its use had been highly restricted since the late 1970s.